comegrant/dbt_docs_test/projects/data-model/transform/models/silver/pim/_pim__docs.md

 {% docs column__ingredient_net_weight %}

-The netto weight of an ingredient.
+The net weight of an ingredient.

 {% enddocs %}